gorse-io/docs/src/faq/README.md

 ### 3. What does "no feedback found" mean?

-If "collaborative filtering" tasks report no feedback found.
-It means there is no positive feedback in the database.
+If "collaborative filtering" tasks report no feedback found, it means there is no positive feedback in the database.
 The definition of positive feedback types and read feedback type is in the configuration file:

 ```toml
 # The feedback types for positive events.